SRombauts/UEPlasticPlugin/README.md

 #### Unreal default version of the plugin

-An old version of this PlasticSCM plugin 1.4.6 has been integrated in Unreal Engine and has been shipping with it since UE4.24 and UE5.0.
-A very recently updated version 1.6.2 shipped with UE5.1.
+- UE4.24 to 4.27 shipped with an old version 1.4.6 of this plugin
+- UE5.0 shipped with the same outdated version 1.4.6, not performing well overall with UE5, especially on OFPA
+- UE5.1 shipped with the version 1.6.2 of the plugin with support for the new View Changelists window
+- UE5.2 is going to ship with the version 1.8.0 of the plugin with support for the Shelves in the renamed View Changes window

 **Why?**: Why is it integrated, as opposed to, eg. being shared through the Marketplace?

 It helps with discoverability of the plugin, and it is the easiest way to get started with Plastic SCM in Unreal Engine.
 But it will always be lagging somewhat behind the latest release in Github.

-#### Manual installation from the latest version here
+#### Manual update from the latest release in Github

 **Why?**: Why would you update to latest version in Github?